imanelabd123/SYSC3110_UNO/README.md

 - Responsible for coding GameFlow
 - Responsible for debugging all code
-- Responsible for coding the whole structure of the game Iman Elabd:
+- Responsible for coding the whole structure of the game

+Iman Elabd:
-- Reponsible for unit testing and
+- Reponsible for unit testing

 Naima Mamun:
 - Reponsible for creating all UML diagrams
 - Responsible for writing the report answering questions about data structures
-- Responsible for adding and editing JavaDoc comments Amreen Shahid:
+- Responsible for adding and editing JavaDoc comments

+Amreen Shahid:
 - Responsible for coding Player class
 - Responsible for coding Card class